markmoxon/revs-source-code-bbc-micro/README.md

 * The most interesting files are in the [main-sources](1-source-files/main-sources) folder:

   * The main game's source code is in the [revs-source.asm](1-source-files/main-sources/revs-source.asm) file - this is the motherlode and probably contains all the stuff you're interested in.
-It produces a file called `Revs?` that contains the game code.
+It produces a file called `Revs2.bin` that contains the game code.

   * The data for the Silverstone track file is in the [revs-silverstone.asm](1-source-files/main-sources/revs-silverstone.asm) file.
 This produces a file called `Silvers` that gets loaded by the loader before the main game code is run.